 Download the spec sheet here.

-Don’t let clubroot rob your crop of vital nutrients or your business of critical profits.
-Count on Cargill to deliver clubroot resistance, so you can grow with confidence and maximize your yields and returns.
+Don't let clubroot rob your crop of vital nutrients or your business of critical progits.
+Count on VICTORY® to deliver clubroot resistance, so you can grow with confidence knowing your profits are prtected.